jemoore/old-jemoore.github.io/_posts/2018-09-16-efi-boot-antergos.md

 ## The Solution

-Open a terminal and use the following commands to list the devices and partitions.
+Open a terminal and use the following command to list the devices and partitions.

 ```bash
 sudo fdisk -l